 Entering into my sophomore year at Queen’s University, I helped work on an education technology startup (SharpScholar) that creates better student-teacher engagement software for higher education.
 Within 18 months of its founding, we reached 20,000 active students across the world with 100+ professors.
 Subsequently, I spent a summer at ICM Partners in New York, one of the largest entertainment firms in the world, where I was staffed as one of the youngest consultants for media clients (e.g. Spike Lee) for their media and technology ventures.

-At Queen's, I co-created 'Innovate Queen's' with the mission of providing communities of student creators/civic leaders with access to mentorship and resources in order to help them eliminate barriers to reach their full creative potential.
-Notable mentors of our club now include Forbes 30 under 30 alumni, global best selling authors and notable CEO's such as Tim Coburn, Jonathan Lacoste, Shahid Azim and Robin Sharma.
-As an added initiative to encourage practical ideation at school, I worked with a team of 12 to launch Queen's University’s first ever Hackathon - QHacks.
+In 2015, I co-created 'Innovate Queen's' with the mission of providing communities of student creators/civic leaders with access to mentorship and resources in order to help them eliminate barriers to reach their full creative potential.
+Notable mentors of the organization now include Forbes 30U30 alumni, global best selling authors and notable founders such as Tom Coburn, James Beshara, and Robin Sharma.
+As an added initiative to encourage practical ideation at school, I worked with a team of 12 to launch Queen's University’s first ever Hackathon: QHacks.
 We received 1500+ applicants with a variety of top tier partners including Microsoft, TD & Deloitte.
 Since then, Qhacks has grown to one of the nation's largest Hackathons.

 In the summer just before my senior year, I joined Polar as an Intern, where I focused on a new product line that would allow publishers to seamlessly integrate and plug in native content on the Messenger platform.

 In my final year at Queen’s, I was selected as one of 60 top undergraduates across the country to Venture for Canada (VFC); a fellowship focused on improving the technology landscape by providing fellows the ability to work at cutting-edge, homegrown startups.